 Please more information please view Hiram College’s College Credit Plus Frequently Asked Questions.

-Hiram College is a unique place to learn.
-Nestled in beautiful Hiram, Ohio, our small, close‐knit community ensures students always come first.
-Our innovative liberal arts curriculum prepares students for a changing world, offering opportunities to forge a new path with individualized majors, study abroad, intense research projects and internships.
+Hiram College has an innovative liberal arts curriculum prepares students for a changing world, offering opportunities to forge a new path with individualized majors, study abroad, intense research projects and internships.
 The life skills acquired – the ability to reason, communicate and write – are balanced with real world experiences that prepare students not just for their first job, but every job after that.

 Students can expect one-on-one attention from our faculty.
-Faculty will work with each high school student to create a personalized schedule that fits his or her academic interests and goals.
+An advisor will work with each high school student to create a personalized schedule that fits his or her academic interests and goals.